emmekappaa/Asm_F1Telemetry/README.md

 3. Go to bin/
 4. `./telemetry input.txt output.txt`

-If you want to check if the obtained output is equals to the expected output you can use : ` diff <your_output>.txt out_X.txt `
+If you want to check if the obtained output is equal to the expected result you can use : ` diff <your_output>.txt out_X.txt `